orxfun/orx-iterable/README.md

 `Iterator` trait provides a wide variety of methods which transforms one iterator into another, such as `filter`, `map` or `flat_map`.
 These transformations can nicely be chained to compose lazy computation definitions.

-`Iterable` and `IterableCol` traits follow the same design and provide these chainable transformation methods.
+`Iterable` and `Collection` traits follow the same design and provide these chainable transformation methods.

 ```rust
 use orx_iterable::*;